rust-lang/rust/src/doc/rustc-dev-guide/src/rustc-driver.md

 From `rustc_driver`'s perspective, the main phases of the compiler are:

 1. *Parse Input:* Initial crate parsing
-2. *Configure and Expand:* Resolve `#[cfg]` attributes and expand macros
+2. *Configure and Expand:* Resolve `#[cfg]` attributes, name resolution, and expand macros
-3. *Run Analysis Passes:* Run the resolution, typechecking, region checking and other miscellaneous analysis passes on the crate
+3. *Run Analysis Passes:* Run trait resolution, typechecking, region checking and other miscellaneous analysis passes on the crate
-4. *Translate to LLVM:* Turn the analysed program into executable code
+4. *Translate to LLVM:* Translate to the in-memory form of LLVM IR and turn it into an executable/object files

 The `CompileController` then gives users the ability to inspect the ongoing compilation process